Do Go On - 302 - The Cherry Sisters ; The Worst Show in Vaudeville

 Don't drink candles.

-I would also have to thank from Sioux Falls, South Dakota,
+I would also love to thank from Sue Falls, South Dakota.

 Oh, fuck, it's me again.